 In most cases, people appreciate being told (nicely) what to do and when to do; it makes things simple.

-Once you ask for the sale and they admit, out loud, they’re interested in buying an item, they become even more committed.
+Once you ask for the sale and they admit, out loud, they’re interested, on some level, in buying an item, they become even more committed.

 Asking for a sale creates a simple “yes” or “no” situation.
 Consumers want decisions to be easy.
 Just check out this article, which is proof we’re willing to spend more when things are easier.

 Asking for the sale isn’t as intimidating as it sounds.
 We’re not going for “How many can I put you down for today?”